 Like its latest smartwatches, the user interface itself has a different name.
-It's called Eden 2.0, but is built on Tizen OS.
+It's called Eden, but is built on Tizen OS.

 This system gives easy access to popular streaming services like Netflix, Amazon Prime Video, Now TV, YouTube, Google Play Movies.
-And for 2019/20, it's also got Apple TV and BT Sport services, so you can watch pretty much anything you want to, including any iTunes purchases you've ever made, without needing a dedicated Apple TV box.
+And sincer 2019 it's even had access to Apple TV and BT Sport services, so you can watch pretty much anything you want to, including any iTunes purchases you've ever made, without needing a dedicated Apple TV box.

-You'll find the Tizen-based Eden UI on most (if not all) of Samsung's new 2019 QLED TV's, including the Q85R set among others.
+You'll find the Tizen-based Eden UI on most (if not all) of Samsung's new QLED TV's.
 Chances are, if you're buying a Samsung Smart TV with 4K HDR, you're getting a Tizen powered machine.

 From the big screen in your living room to the big screen in your fridge, next.
 You may vaguely recall Samsung's big American style fridges with a touchscreen built into the door for managing smart home products, setting reminders and so forth.
-While there's no official confirmation on its product spec lists, it's almost certainly a Tizen OS based interface on that touchscreen too.
+These almost certainly have a Tizen OS based interface on that touchscreen too.